CameronEdgerton/FileExplorer/README.md

 Open your browser and navigate to http://localhost:3000 to view and interact with the FileFolderExplorer application.

 Example actions you can do:
 -	Display a file directory tree view to navigate within your file and folder system.
+The tree is collapsable and expandable.
 -	Display a breadcrumb trail with links to parent or grandparent folders.
 -	Display a list of files and folders for selected folders.
 -	Create folders that can be named.